katemanson/player_rank/README.md

 Android implementation of a basketball guessing game: each round, choose the player who's ranked highest.

+##To run it
-Developed in and runs from the [Android Studio](https://developer.android.com/studio/index.html) IDE.
+The project was developed in and runs from the [Android Studio](https://developer.android.com/studio/index.html) IDE.

-Screenshots at MVP:
+###Getting it out of the playerrank.bundle.zip file
+* Save the file to a directory of your choice; unzip it to get the playerrank.bundle
+* In your Terminal, navigate to the directory, then run `git clone playerrank.bundle -b master playerrank`
+* This should get you a `playerrank` directory containing the full git repo

+##About
+Emulator screenshots at MVP-ish stage:

 ![MVP screenshots](https://github.com/katemanson/player_rank/raw/master/images/PlayerRank_MVP.png)